johnpuddephatt/happen/_posts/2020-04-23-how-to-look-great-on-zoom-even-if-you-re-not-being-filmed.md

 image: "/uploads/2020/04/23/blog-post-composite2.jpg"
 layout: post
 date: 2020-04-23 00:00:00 +0100
-title: How to look great on Zoom (even if you're not being filmed)
+title: How to look great on Zoom (even if you’re not being filmed)
 categories: []
 download:
   title: a guide to how to look great on Zoom